 - Pull in favours.
 We had a friend design our invitations, another friend perform during the reception, a family friend do the decorating… these decisions not only saved us a lot of money but meant that the details of our wedding was full of people we loved.

 - You are not a DJ.
 We saved more money by not hiring a DJ, we just had a PA and our enormous Spotify playlist.
 We spent a long time making this playlist but we still didn’t get it right because we forgot an obvious rule: the wedding reception is not a private party for you.
 We chose songs we loved and that we would want to dance to, completely forgetting at times that the ages in the room varied from 23 to 84.
 My grandma is a very good dancer but she wasn’t too keen on bopping to Public Enemy…

 - Take a moment.
 Everyone says this but the day FLIES BY.
 You have so much adrenaline and happiness and it’s overwhelming.
 I didn’t get to talk to a lot of the guests as I was constantly being pulled away for photos and introductions.
 I would really recommend sneaking off, just you two, to say hi and be those idiots that call each other husband/wife and then giggle in a nauseating way.
 I felt like I saw Aaron for about 5 minutes during the reception but those 5 minutes were lovely.

+And there we have it: the 10 things we learned after planning a wedding.
 Writing this has made me want to do it all over again!
 If you’re married, what would you do differently or what advice would you give?